alexisbacco/bacco-artifical-intelligence-machine-learning-bootcamp/README.md

 ## 📝 Notes
 - All project content and data I have completed were provided by Instructors Andrei Neagoie and Daniel Rourke (taken from Kaggle).
 They guided me step-by-step through the projects so I could complete them in my own notebooks.
 - Some Datasets are not included due to exceeding GitHub’s size limits.
-However, I have added all Jupter notebooks and relevent information.
+However, I have added all Jupter notebooks and relevant information.